amravyan/ethmon/README.md

   2. GPU temperature is higher than a configured limit
   3. GPU fan speed is less than a configured limit (possibly fan is broken)
   4. Number of invalid shares increasing
+  5. Number of active cards(GPUS) is less than a configured limit
-  5. Miner was restarted
+  6. Miner was restarted
-  6. System was rebooted
+  7. System was rebooted
-  7. Pool is unreachable
+  8. Pool is unreachable

+The script will:
+  1. Start miner if there's no such process
+  2. Restart miner if there's more then 1 miner running
+  3. Restart miner if it's unreachable via API
+  4. Restart miner if invalid shares increasing
+  5. Restart miner if number of active cards (GPUs) is less than a configured limit
-If average hashrate during 5 mins is less than a limit two times in a row, ethmon will send email and reboot the system.
+  6. Restart system if average hashrate during 5 mins is less than a limit two times in a row

 ## Dependencies:
 Python uptime package.
 Installation:
     *pip install uptime*

 ## Setup:
-  Just set all necessary parameters at config section
+  Just set all necessary parameters at config section & add miner to Windows startup

 ## Screenshot